apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 .. note::
    IP Addressing - Throughout this document we are assuming that you will have a /24 network for your CloudStack implementation.
-This can be any RFC 1918 network.
+This can be any RFC 1918 Network.
 However, we are assuming that you will match the machine address that we are using.
 Thus we may use 172.16.10.2 and because you might be using e.g. 192.168.55.0/24 network you would use 192.168.55.2.
-Another example would be if you are using i.e. VirtualBox on your local home network on 192.168.1.0/24 network - in this case you can use a single free IP address from your home range (VirtualBox NIC for this VM should be in bridged mode for correct functioning)
+Another example would be if you are using i.e. VirtualBox on your local home network on 192.168.1.0/24 network - in this case you can use a single free IP address from your home range (VirtualBox NIC for this Instance should be in bridged mode for correct functioning)

 ::